- Allow a minimum of 5 business days BEFORE you call us regarding the status of your petition.

 Depending on how serious the information is, the researchers are advised to send an initial email to email@example.com describing the nature of the event.
 Any study-related injuries or other types of events that could have resulted in compromising the safety of the participants qualify as "adverse events."
 The initial notification should reach the Office of Research Compliance within 48 (FORTY EIGHT) hours after the event took place.
 Subsequently, the researcher will submit an Adverse Event Form by providing specifics on the event and what course of action was taken to mitigate the risk(s).

 Investigator Change Notification(s):

 All addition and removal of investigators should be reported to the Office of Research Compliance prior to commencing research.
 The PI or the faculty advisor (if the PI is a student) should submit an Addendum Request to initiate the addition/removal of investigators.
 Additionally, the new investigator who will be added to the protocol should have completed proper CITI training at the time of the request.
 Data collected by an individual who is not included in the protocol would not be permissible and may lead to the cancellation of the protocol.

 Study Complete Notification and Protocol Cancellation:

-The researcher is required to notify the Office of Compliance once a study has been completed and data collection will no longer be conducted.
+The researcher is required to notify the Office of Research Compliance once a study has been completed and data collection will no longer be conducted.
 The researchers should bear in mind that they are responsible for all of the study-related documents for up to three (3) years once the data collection has ended.
 For Exempt protocols, the researcher can simply send an email to request the cancellation of a protocol.
 Click here for deadline dates.